Skip to main content

 Flora Ecosystems

-The dune slacks at Whiteford support exceptionally rich plant communities including fen orchid, one of Britain's rarest plants, along with marsh helleborine, southern marsh orchid, and round-leaved wintergreen.
-The mobile frontal dunes are colonized by marram grass, with sea holly, sea spurge, and Portland spurge on more stable areas.
-Corsican pine plantations established in the mid-20th century provide shelter and red squirrel habitat, though some areas are being cleared for dune restoration.
+The dune slacks at Whiteford support exceptionally rich plant communities including marsh helleborine, southern marsh orchid, and round-leaved wintergreen.
+The fen orchid (Liparis loeselii) was historically recorded at Whiteford Burrows but has not been seen at this site for several years, with the species now concentrated at Kenfig NNR further along the Welsh coast.
+[1] The mobile frontal dunes are colonised by marram grass, with sea holly, sea spurge, and Portland spurge on more stable areas.
 The saltmarsh displays classic zonation with glasswort and cord-grass giving way to sea lavender, thrift, and sea rush at higher levels.

 Geology